FAQ

 Why didn’t you include _____?

 KEMS is designed to be short, simple, and uncontroversial.
-Adding too many provisions—or adding provisions that some people don’t agree with—would defeat the purpose of it.
+Adding too many provisions—or adding provisions that many people don’t agree with—would defeat the purpose of it.

 Code of conduct